mealchemists/mealchemy/backend/readme.md

 ## Apply database migrations

-after the docker compise command is ran and the server is running you cna perform the database migratiosn to create the required tables for the project.
+after the docker-compose command is ran and the server is running you can perform the database migration to create the required tables for the project.

 ```
-docker-compuse exec backend sh
+docker-compose exec backend sh
 python manage.py makemigrations
 python manage.py migrate
 ```